PedroTelesFCUP/Beam_weaver/README.md

 transfer and then converts it to the table variable internally through `x_table = q / 2`.

-Note that the coherent form Factor is built from the IAEA polynomial interpolation.
+Note that the coherent form Factor is built from a Cromer-Mann style interpolation.

 The following files are also used by the present code.